DominikWrobel/airmusic/README.md

   - Station logos work from v0.4
   - Unique ID is now working
   - Setup via GUI
+  - Next track button mapped to next favourite station
+  - Previous track button mapped to sleep timer, one press sets sleep time to 15 min, another one adds 15 min up until 180 min then it resets
+  - Timer implemented for speet time, works only when setup from the integration
+  - EXPERIMENTAL media browser was implemented, I had no luck with local media or tts, but some radio stations work with radio browser

 # What is not working right now:
   - No source selection, only Internet Radio is available